honeycombio/intro-to-o11y-java/README.md

-# Into to Observability: OpenTelemetry in Java
+# Intro to Observability: OpenTelemetry in Java

 This Spring Boot application is here for you to try out tracing.
 It consists of a microservice that calls itself, so you can simulate